Mark Penn: The Stagwell Group

 After leaving Microsoft, Penn founded The Stagwell Group, a private equity firm that invests in marketing services agencies with a $250 million investment from former Microsoft chief executive officer Steve Ballmer.

-Penn told The Wall Street Journal that he wants to create a "more digitally-focused advertising holding group, made up of companies which do not overlap in function," and offer a "fully-integrated solution across the continuum of marketing services."
+In May 2016, Penn told The Wall Street Journal that he wanted to create a "more digitally-focused advertising holding group, made up of companies which do not overlap in function," and offer a "fully-integrated solution across the continuum of marketing services."
+In 2023, Penn stated that his "political background brings a much-needed perspective to marketing."
+He described his philosophy as that in today's real-time, data-focused world, brands must have a constant finger on the pulse of the American consumer.

 In October 2015, Stagwell Group struck a deal worth up to $75 million to buy SKDKnickerbocker.
 In January 2017, the Stagwell Group acquired the Harris Poll from Nielsen Holdings and renamed it Harris Insights & Analytics.
 The firm has also acquired National Research Group, digital creative firm Code and Theory, media agency ForwardPMX, and marketing communications companies SKDK and Targeted Victory, among others.

 Stagwell Inc.

-In August 2021, Penn merged the Stagwell Group merged with MDC Partners to form Stagwell Inc. Stagwell (Nasdaq: STGW) has offices in 35 countries and over 11,000 employees.
+In August 2021, Penn merged the Stagwell Group with MDC Partners to form Stagwell Inc. Stagwell (Nasdaq: STGW) has offices in 35 countries and over 13,000 employees with its headquarters in New York City.
 Stagwell companies include GALE, Code and Theory, Harris Poll, Anomaly, Doner, Assembly, 72 and Sunny, etc. In February 2022, Penn announced the formation of the Stagwell Marketing Cloud.
+Penn, alongside Victor Ganzi, Josh Harris, James Tisch, and Thomas Peterffy, contributed to a $50 million investment fund in The Messenger, a news website that launched in May 2023.
+Stagwell entered the Fortune 1000 during Penn's tenure.
+As of summer 2023, Stagwell stock had more than tripled since Penn took the CEO role.

 President Bill Clinton (1994–2000)

-In 1994, Penn and Schoen were asked to help President Bill Clinton recover from the Democratic Party's dramatic losses during that year's midterm elections.
+In 1994, President Bill Clinton hired Penn & Schoen to help his administration recover from the Democratic Party's dramatic losses during that year's midterm elections.
 The pollsters urged Clinton to move to the center, emphasizing stepped-up law enforcement, balancing the budget, and other issues.

-Penn served as pollster to President Clinton for six years.
-During that time, he became one of the president's most prominent and influential advisers.
+Penn served as pollster to Clinton for six years.
+During that time, he became one of Clinton's most prominent and influential advisers.
 In 2000, the Washington Post concluded in a news analysis that no pollster had ever become "so thoroughly integrated into the policymaking operation" of a presidential administration as had Penn.